nestybox/sysbox-ee/README.md

 Reach us at our [slack channel][slack] or at `contact@nestybox.com` for any questions.
 See our [contact info](#contact) below for more options.

-Sysbox Enterprise customers get a guaranteed support SLA from Nestybox, and their issues and requests are prioritized.

-## About Nestybox

-[Nestybox](https://www.nestybox.com) enhances security and workloads in Linux containers.

-**NOTE: Nestybox was [acquired by Docker][docker-acquisition] on 05/2022.**

 ## Contact

 We are happy to help.
 You can reach us at: